 pics – they're the best.
 HOWEVER – they should be substantively different than the aff and have a solvency advocate.

 states cp – teams overestimate the impact of their solvency deficits and underestimate the efficacy of theory as an answer. aff – please go for theory.

 well-researched link evidence works wonders. taking a minute of the 2nr to detail turns case analysis puts you in a great position.

 if you don't have a da, you don't have a da.
 1% risk calculus won't make your link for you.

-impact turn – please go for these if your evidence is recent and of high quality. doing thorough comparison between the data and qualifications of your cards versus theirs is how these debates are won.
+impact turn – please go for these if your evidence is recent and of high quality. this means not spark. doing thorough comparison between the data and qualifications of your cards versus theirs is how these debates are won.